Hedging the Drift: Learning to Optimize under Non-Stationarity: Bandit-over-Bandit ( BOB ) Algorithm: Adapting to the Unknown Variation Budget

 \section{Bandit-over-Bandit (\texttt{BOB}) Algorithm: Adapting to the Unknown Variation Budget}

 When $B_T$ is not known, the DM can achieve the dynamic regret bound $\widetilde{O}\left(d^{2/3}(B_T+1)T^{2/3}\right)$ for the drifting linear bandit problem, by setting $w = \Theta((dT)^{2/3})$ (see Section \ref{sec:swofu}).
-While the bound is optimal in terms of $T$ by Theorem \ref{theorem:lower_bound}, it becomes meaningless when $B_T=\Omega(T^{1/3})$, since then the resulting dynamic regret bound is linear in $T$.
+While the bound is optimal in terms of $T$ by Theorem \ref{theorem:lower_bound}, the bound becomes trivial when $B_T=\Omega(T^{1/3})$, since then the resulting dynamic regret bound is linear in $T$.

-To overcome this limitation, in this section we design an online algorithm whose dynamic regret grows sub-linearly in $T$, even when $B_T=o(T)$ is not known.
-Similar to the style of previous sections, the discussion in this section focuses on linear model.
-Nevertheless, we emphasize that the proposed framework applies to a variety of bandit models (see the forthcoming Section \ref{sec:applications}).